 The story of the birth of the Jewish People begins at a time of stuckness, with the Jewish People systematically subjugated and oppressed, powerless objects with no choice or control over their circumstances.

-Although slavery is illegal in most of the world, it persists.
-Moreover, slavery isn’t just a legal status; it’s a state of mind, body, and soul.
-If you have ever felt helpless or stuck, you have experienced an element of slavery.
+Although slavery is illegal in most of the world, it persists today.
+What’s more, slavery isn’t just an abstract legal status or even just a phenomenon that still occurs in some dark corner of the world; it’s also a state of mind, body, and soul that can happen to anyone.
+Thankfully, we don’t have much primary lived with the experience criminal aspect of actual human trafficking; but if you’ve ever felt helpless, powerless, or stuck, you have experienced an element of slavery.

 When we internalize that forces of change exist and that we have the power to harness and steer them, the possibilities are limitless.
 This moment can be different to the moments that have come before; this newness is the beginning of all newness – הַחֹדֶשׁ הַזֶּה לָכֶם רֹאשׁ חֳדָשִׁים רִאשׁוֹן הוּא לָכֶם לְחדְשֵׁי הַשָּׁנָה.